Updated 7th February 2025

 In a large bowl cream together the butter and sugar.

-Add all the other ingredients and mix well.
+Add all the other ingredients (except for the chocolate) and mix well.

-Tip the mixture into the prepared baking tray.
+Tip the mixture into the prepared baking tin.
 Spread out evenly and press down until nice and smooth.

-Pop in the oven and bake for about 20-25 minutes until golden brown.
-The beauty about this recipe, is you can’t spoil it by opening the door to soon – so feel free to have a little peep!
+Pop into the oven and bake for about 20-25 minutes until golden brown.
+The beauty about this bake, is you can’t spoil it by opening the door too soon.
+So feel free to have a little peep towards the end of baking, to ensure all is well.

-Transfer the traybake out of the tin, paper side up, onto a fresh piece of greaseproof paper and gently peel away the greaseproof attached to the bake.
+Transfer the bake out of the tin (paper side up) onto a clean piece of greaseproof paper and gently peel away the greaseproof attached to the bake.
+Don’t worry if you disturb a bit of the bake, the melted chocolate will cover any imperfections.

-Melt the chocolate buttons in a large heatproof bowl over a pan of simmering water.
+Melt the chocolate in a large heatproof bowl over a pan of simmering water.

 Pour the melted chocolate over the top of the traybake and spread out evenly.

-Once the chocolate has set.
-Use a heavy knife, firmly cut through the bake and portion up into even squares.
+Once the chocolate has set, use a heavy knife to portion the picnic slice up into even sized squares.

 Liz x